mgerickson/Bootcamp-Azure-Asp.Net-Core-DevOps/2018/Step 2 - Entity Framework/README.md

 # Goal

-For this part of the bootcamp, our attendees will create a shiny new website in Visual Studio.
-We'll add the forms to made CRUD operations with Entity Framework Core.
+In this step we will continue to build our new website in Visual Studio.
+We'll add the forms to made CRUD (Create, Read, Update and Delete) operations with Entity Framework Core.

 ## Reference